moditect/layrry/README.md

 The Layrry Launcher accepts the following arguments:

+ * --basedir: The base directory from which plugin directories will be resolved.
+Layrry will use the parent directory of the layers config file if this value is not set.
  * --layers-config: Path to the layers config file.
 The file must use any of the supported config formats.
 REQUIRED.
  * --properties: Path to additional properties in Java `.properties` format.
 These properties will be used to replace value placeholders found in the layers config file.
 OPTIONAL.